-GSU is once again sponsoring STEAM camps this summer for middle and high school students, ages 11 to 16.
+GSU is once again sponsoring science, technology, engineering, art, and math (STEAM) camps this summer for middle and high school students, ages 11 to 16 (mature campers ages 9 and above accepted with parental recommendation).
 Camps are held on two different weeks, and students may register for one or both sessions.
 Camp fees are $200 per child, per week.

 Do you need additional activities from 3 to 5 p.m.
 Monday to Thursday on camp days?
 STEAM Camp Plus is an additional program for campers that need to stay for a full day.
 It will run Monday to Thursday, 3 to 5 p.m. with an additional cost of $60 per week.